 The extended_errors option enables extended ODBC error information when an operation fails.
-Rather than returning {error, Reason}, the failing function will reutrn {error, {ODBCErrorCode, NativeErrorCode, Reason}}.
+Rather than returning {error, Reason}, the failing function will return {error, {ODBCErrorCode, NativeErrorCode, Reason}}.
 Note that this information is probably of little use when writing database-independent code, but can be of assistance in providing more sophisticated error handling when dealing with a known underlying database.

-- ODBCErrorCode is the ODBC error string returned by the ODBC driver. - NativeErrorCode is the numberic error code returned by the underlying database.
+- ODBCErrorCode is the ODBC error string returned by the ODBC driver. - NativeErrorCode is the numeric error code returned by the underlying database.
 The possible values and their meanings are dependent on the database being used. - Reason is as per the Reason field when extended errors are not enabled.

-The current implementation spawns a port programm written in C that utilizes the actual ODBC driver.
-There is a default timeout of 5000 msec for this port programm to connect to the Erlang ODBC application.
+The current implementation spawns a port program written in C that utilizes the actual ODBC driver.
+There is a default timeout of 5000 msec for this port program to connect to the Erlang ODBC application.
 This timeout can be changed by setting an application specific environment variable 'port_timeout' with the number of milliseconds for the ODBC application.
 E.g.: [{odbc, [{port_timeout, 60000}]}] to set it to 60 seconds.

 '''

 disconnect(Ref) -> ok | {error, Reason}

 Types:

 Ref = connection_reference()

 Reason = process_not_owner_of_odbc_connection | extended_error()

-Closes a connection to a database.
-This will also terminate all processes that may have been seen.

 '''